iann0036/AWSConsoleRecorder/README.md

 :warning: **Note:** When Intercept Responses is set in Google Chrome, a notification telling you the extension is debugging the browser is shown for the duration of the recording for security purposes.

+## Security

+Network data from the AWS Management Console is recorded and information is extracted from the requests and responses.
+Recording data is kept entirely in memory or on local disk and is never sent over the internet or anywhere else.
+You should take care to remove any sensitive data (passwords etc.) when sharing your generated code/templates with others.

 ## Coverage

 Not all actions and resources are supported yet, check [this page](https://github.com/iann0036/AWSConsoleRecorderGenerator/blob/master/coverage.md) for an up-to-date overview of supported actions and resources.
 This page is automatically generated.